-Ma nagement CMP Implementation Action Description Timeframe 2010 2011 2012 2013 2014 2015 2016 2017 Comment lawaiian Cultural Resources Relative State Manage The second section of the second section of the second section of the second section of the second section sec 1.012 Jan 2000 CR-1 Kahu Kū Mauna shall work with families with lineal and historical connections to Maunakea, cultural practitioners, and other Native Hawaiian groups, including the Maunakea Management Board's Hawaiian Culture Committee, toward the development of appropriate procedures and protocols regarding cultural issues.
-Immediate Ongoing in Progress in Progress Ongoing CR-2 Support application for designation of the summit region of Maunakea as a Traditional Cultural Property, per the National Historic Preservation Act of 1966, as amended, 16 U.S.C.
+M anagement CMP Implementation Description Timeframe 2010 2011 2012 2013 2014 2015 2016 2017 Comment Hawaiian Cultural Resources Manage CR-1 Kahu Kū Mauna shall work with families with lineal and historical connections to Maunakea, cultural practitioners, and other Native Hawaiian groups, including the Maunakea Management Board's Hawaiian Culture Committee, toward the development of appropriate procedures and protocols regarding cultural issues.
+Immediate Ongoing In Progress In Progress Ongoing CR-2 Support application for designation of the summit region of Maunakea as a Traditional Cultural Property, per the National Historic Preservation Act of 1966, as amended, 16 U.S.C.
 470 et seq. in consultation with the larger community.
 Short-term Ongoing CR-3 Conduct educational efforts to generate public awareness about the importance of preserving the cultural landscape.
-Immediate Ongoing In Progress In Progress Ongoing A.C.
-Cultural Practices CR-4 Establish a process for ongoing collection of information on traditional, contemporary, and customary cultural practices.
-Short-term - CR-5 Develop and adopt guidelines for the culturally appropriate placement and removal of offerings.
+Immediate Ongoing In Progress Ongoing Cultural Practices Value of the CR-4 Establish a process for ongoing collection of information on traditional, contemporary, and customary cultural practices.
+Short-term CR-5 Develop and adopt guidelines for the culturally appropriate placement and removal of offerings.
 Immediate In Progress CR-6 Develop and adopt guidelines for the visitation and use of ancient shrines.
 Immediate In Progress Ongoing CR-7 Kahu Kū Mauna shall take the lead in determining the appropriateness of constructing new Hawaiian cultural features.
-Immediate In Progress CR-8 Develop and adopt a management policy for the UH Management Areas on the scattering of cremated human remains.
+Immediate In Progress 1 CR-8 Develop and adopt a management policy for the UH Management Areas on the scattering of cremated human remains.
 Immediate Ongoing In Progress CR-9 A management policy for the culturally appropriateness of building ahu or "stacking of rocks" will need to be developed by Kahu Kū Mauna who may consider similar policies adopted by Hawai'i Volcanoes National Park.
-Immediate Ongoing In Progress Historic Properties 大型型的大型形式 CR-10 Develop and implement a historic property monitoring program to systematically monitor the condition of the historic district and all historic properties, including cultural sites and burials.
-Immediate Ongoing In Progress not ente Completed Completed Completed Completed CR-11 Complete an archaeological survey of the portions of the Summit Access Road corridor that are under UH management Completed
+Immediate Ongoing In Progress Historic Properties the speed of the 45 - 15 S S Alb MANAGE BASE CR-10 Develop and implement a historic property monitoring program to systematically monitor the condition of the historic district and all historic properties, including cultural sites and burials.
+Immediate Ongoing In Progress les sales Completed Completed Completed Completed CR-11 Complete an archaeological survey of the portions of the Summit Access Road corridor that are under UH management Completed